clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 |CLOSIA| supports many containerization platforms, including Docker*.
 |CL| has many `unique features`_ including a minimal default installation
-which makes it compelling to use as a host for container management, orchestration, and workloads.
+which makes it compelling to use as a host for container workloads, management, and orchestration.

 This tutorial will go over: